ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_4.rst

 community.zabbix
 ~~~~~~~~~~~~~~~~

-- all roles now reference other roles and modules via their fully qualified collection names, which makes Ansible 2.10 minimum supported version for roles (see `pull 477 <https://github.com/ansible-collections/community.zabbix/pull/477>`_).
+- all roles now reference other roles and modules via their fully qualified collection names, which makes Ansible 2.10 minimum supported version for roles (see `issue 477 <https://github.com/ansible-collections/community.zabbix/pull/477>`_).

 Deprecated Features
 -------------------